coredns/coredns.io/content/plugins/erratic.md

 +++
 title = "erratic"
-description = "*erratic* is a plugin useful for testing client behavior." weight = 9 tags = [ "plugin", "erratic" ] categories = [ "plugin" ]
+description = "*erratic* a plugin useful for testing client behavior." weight = 9 tags = [ "plugin", "erratic" ]
+categories = [ "plugin" ]
-date = "2017-12-11T16:50:50.551842"
+date = "2018-01-04T12:51:22.155072"
 +++

+## Description

-It returns a static response to all queries, but the responses can be delayed, dropped or truncated.
+*erratic* returns a static response to all queries, but the responses can be delayed, dropped or truncated.
 The *erratic* plugin will respond to every A or AAAA query.
 For any other type it will return a SERVFAIL response.
 The reply for A will return 192.0.2.53 (see RFC 5737), for AAAA it returns 2001:DB8::53 (see RFC 3849).